box/developer.box.com/guides/authorization/custom-app-approval.md

 **Custom Apps Manager** tab (2) at the top of your screen.

-On both Server and User Authentication Apps screens, you will see an **Add App** button in the top right corner to add a new app authorization.
+On both Server and User Authentication Apps screens, you will see an **Add App** button in the top right corner to add a new app.

+For Server Authentication Apps, you can also use the Custom Apps Manager table to authorize and enable apps.

 #### Server Authentication Apps